I just couldn’t start this post with a picture of toilet stains, so I tried to give you the idea with a pretty graphic… How’d I do?

 - Disposable Gloves– Recommended when sticking your hands in the toilet.

 Some of the pumice stone will rub off on the toilet bowl, so flush the toilet every once in awhile; that way you can see any areas you may have missed.
 And that’s it.
-Here’s the toilet after.
+Here’s the toilet after using the pumice stone to remove the toilet stains.

 Pretty good, right?
 Now let’s all applaud the fact that I didn’t drop my phone in the toilet while taking pictures for this post, because trust me, it is something I would do.